 - In the left pane, click the menu () icon to toggle the menu, and click Incidents.

-- In the Incidents screen, locate the incident you want to investigate and click VIEW INCIDENT.
+- On the Incidents page, locate the incident you want to investigate and click View Incident.

-- The top of the page view basic information about the incident, including your search terms and how many messages were received by unique recipients.
+- At the top of the page, view basic information about the incident, including your search criteria and how many messages were received by unique recipients.
 You can also view a list of remediation actions you chose to take on the reported incident displays.

 Note that you cannot turn on Continuous Remediation if you did not choose to delete messages when you created the incident.